burntraisin/burntraisin-site/content/now.md

 # Now

-As of December 24, 2025, I'm...
+As of January 18, 2026, I'm...

-- done with my fall semester,
-- preparing for the spring semester (and hoping I get accepted into the School of Engineering),
+- now an electrical engineering student (yippee!!),
 - applying to internships,
 - working,
 - hitting the gym consistently-ish,